-You can go back to your list of test runs by clicking on the test run menu.
-From this test run list, you can export the content of all your test runs into a single excel file (1 test run by tab) and customize your metrics., and do actions on the existing test runs.
+You can go back to your test runs list by clicking on the test run menu.
+From this list, you can export the content of all your test runs into a single excel file (one test run by tab), customize your metrics, and other actions on the existing test runs.

-You can add a new scenario to a test run directly from the scenario page by selecting “Add to test run” from the dropdown.
+You can add a new scenario to a test run directly from the scenario page by selecting “Add to test run” from the menu.

 Or you can add many scenarios from the folder page.
 Just select your scenarios and choose “Add to test run”.

-Because your test runs list can grow very quickly, you can hide some of your test runs from it, thanks to the “Archive” option.
+Because your test runs list can grow very quickly, you can hide some of your test runs thanks to the “Archive” option.

 You can find archived test runs in your test runs list by selecting the dedicated filter.

-An archived test run will not appear in the test results list of a scenario, nor you will be able to add a scenario in it or watch its metrics on the project dashboard.
-To unarchive a test run, select “Unarchive” from the actions dropdown on its page.
+An archived test run will not appear in the test results list of a scenario, and you will not be able to add a scenario in it or watch its metrics on the project dashboard.
+To unarchive a test run, select “Unarchive” from the menu.